-Walkers are very much one of the commonly used pieces of equipment by the elderly and a very necessary to many.
+Walkers are one of the most commonly used pieces of equipment by the elderly, and a very necessary to many.

 My Mom has used one ever since her hip replacement as her balance is sometimes a little off.

-Walkers come in quite a few varieties, from one without wheels to rollators.
+Walkers come in quite a few varieties, from ones without wheels to rollators.

-All of these are covered by Medicare as long as you get a prescription form a Medicare-enrolled physician saying that it is medically necessary.
+All walkers are covered by Medicare as long as you get a prescription form a Medicare-enrolled physician saying that it is medically necessary.

 Walkers just like the “walking boot” are part of what Medicare calls Durable Medical Equipment or DME’s – a little more about that later though.

 How often does Medicare cover for a walker ?